BKWeah/dsvi-school-directory/directory_readme.md

 • Stores visitor data in the “Registered Visitors” dashboard
 • Enables future personalized, non-intrusive promotional targeting
-• Displays consent policy with data use transparency PAGE 2: DSVI School Directory – Main Platform
+• Displays consent policy with data use transparency PAGE 2: GyaWe School Directory – Main Platform
 Header Title: “Liberia’s Central Hub for Verified Schools” Intro Paragraph:
-The DSVI School Directory is a trusted, public-facing directory that connects parents, educators, students, and partners with verified Liberian schools at every educational level.
+The GyaWe School Directory is a trusted, public-facing directory that connects parents, educators, students, and partners with verified Liberian schools at every educational level.
 Whether you're seeking early childhood centers, high schools, or universities, this platform helps you search, compare, and connect, instantly and confidently.

 Why Use the Directory?